 The forecast was for misty rain in the morning and then clear up in the afternoon to be a mostly cloudy day.
 The weatherman was partially right, it was a misty day.
-The radar showed the rain from overnight was on its way out, so in theory we would have an overcast day.
+The radar showed the rain from overnight was

 This was a lazy day today.
 After sleeping in until 7:30 this morning I had to change my plans.
 I knew I wanted to get out and hike something, so this little gem popped up on my radar.

 I have been nonchalantly hiking the Adirondack fire towers, something that isn't really intended to achieve, but appears to be moving in that direction.
 My intent is to get my endurance back up and, with my son finish the 46 high peaks this winter.
 We have 9 left to do, so getting in shape is top priority.